 STAY WITH A GAY LOCAL

 Misterb&b is the Airbnb equivalent for the LGBTQ community.
 Unlike on Airbnb, you know your host is gay, avoiding any nasty surprises when you check in.
 It is also a great way to meet gay locals and discover the underground gay scene.
 Click below to get 10 € (or $10) off your first booking.

-There is a good reason why Spartacus places Canada as the number #1 gay friendly country in the world.
+There is a good reason why Spartacus places Canada as the number #1 gay friendly country in the world for two years in a row.
 In 2005, Canada became the 4th country to legalise gay marriage (after Holland, Belgium and Spain).
 It also scored high on the PewGlobal study.
 And from our experience, unlike any other country we've visited, Canada goes over and above to welcome gay travellers.

 Where else in the world do you see the (straight white male) leader of a country leading a gay pride parade waving a transgender flag and crying out “Happy Pride”?
 We saw Justin Trudeau do this in person at the Fierte gay pride in Montreal.
 It made our hairs stand on end to see this.

 Canada is also the only country we know that hosts its own national Pride event, called “Canada Pride”.
 The first one took place in Montreal in 2017.
 The next one will be in Winnipeg in 2020.
 Speaking of Prides, Toronto Pride is one of the largest in the world, attracting almost 1.5 million.
 It also says a lot that Canada is the only country that we know of that celebrates its LGBTQ community on its currency!
 In 2019, the new Canadian $1 coin was released, which commemorates the beginning of the LGBTQ rights battles.